 I wanted to take the time to thank you personally for everything that you and the staff have done in helping our family in regard to the care of my father.
 It was a very difficult time, however the people at Estia Health gave us much needed comfort and support.
 Our hearts are broken now with the death of both our parents.
 But we will remember them for being the wonderful people they were.
 The way in which our father was treated by the wonderful staff in his final days, afforded him much needed dignity in his time of need.
-We are thankful that he was given a peaceful experience of death.
-Our family is very grateful for the care he was given.
-I wanted to extend a personal thank you for all that the team has done for our family.
-We will miss our father dearly.
-Words cannot describe our gratitude for all the team has done.- Family members
+We are thankful that he was given a peaceful experience of death.- Family members

 Just a note to say thank you to you and all your team for the wonderful care Ray received on his stay at your home especially when he became palliative.
 The kindness and care Margaret had from employees while Ray was in his last stage of life was wonderful.
 A special thanks to the lifestyle team for their care and devotion in making both Ray and Margaret comfortable whilst in palliative care.
 Once again thank you to you and your great team- Family member